 Solutions for today and the future

-In order to make these communities sustainable and livable, smart cities of today and the future need to connect vehicles to infrastructure, use data and analytics for smarter decisions and utilize traffic sensing to improve safety and efficiency.
+In order to make these communities sustainable and livable, planners and businesses are developing intelligent transportation systems.
+Smart cities of today and the future need to connect vehicles to infrastructure, use data and analytics for smarter decisions and utilize traffic sensing to improve safety and efficiency.
 Solutions need to solve today’s problems yet be able to handle emerging technology.
 No matter the transmission method — cellular, WiFi, DSRC, radio — communications need to be reliable and secure.